Cray Compiler Overview

 • cce-<version>-pgas-ofi to compile applications for PGAS on the OFI network target.

-• cce-<version>-doc for online documentation, including manpages.
+• cce-<version>-doc for online documentation, including man pages.

 • cce-<version>-devel for compiler development.